ghosind/health-checker/README.md

 The group support the following types:

-- `all`: The group will be failed if some instances are unreachable.
+- `any`: The group will be failed if any instance(s) are unreachable.
-- `any`: The group will be failed if all instances are unreachable.
+- `all`: The group will be failed if all instance(s) are unreachable.

 ## Example